minshi123/gitlab/doc/development/testing_guide/frontend_testing.md

 ### Keep mocks light

 Global mocks introduce magic and can affect how modules are imported in your tests.
 Try to keep them as light as possible and dependency-free.
 A global mock should be useful for any unit test.
-For example, the `axios_utils` and `jquery` module mocks throw an error when an HTTP request is attempted, since this is useful behaviour in &gt;99% of tests.
+For example, the `axios_utils` and `jquery` module mocks throw an error when an HTTP request is attempted, since this is useful behavior in &gt;99% of tests.

 When in doubt, construct mocks in your test file using [`jest.mock()`](https://jestjs.io/docs/en/jest-object#jestmockmodulename-factory-options), [`jest.spyOn()`](https://jestjs.io/docs/en/jest-object#jestspyonobject-methodname), etc.